Does Renters Insurance Cover Personal Injury?

 Fine-Print Alerts

-Injuries resulting from business or intentional harm, certain dog breeds, and accidents that occur off-property are out.
+Injuries resulting from business or intentional harm, certain dog breeds, and accidents that occur off-property are excluded.

 Real-Life Triggers